Codium-ai/pr-agent/README.md

 **PR-Agent** provides four types of interactions ("tools"): `"PR Reviewer"`, `"PR Q&A"`, `"PR Description"` and `"PR Code Sueggestions"`.

-- The "PR Reviewer" tool automatically analyzes PRs, and provides different types of feedback.
+- The "PR Reviewer" tool automatically analyzes PRs, and provides various types of feedback.
-- The "PR Ask" tool answers free-text questions about the PR.
+- The "PR Q&A" tool answers free-text questions about the PR.
 - The "PR Description" tool automatically sets the PR Title and body.
 - The "PR Code Suggestion" tool provide inline code suggestions for the PR that can be applied and committed.